kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Response from Generalitat

-- I receive a letter from the Generalitat in response to my complaints on 3rd April 2024.
+- I receive a letter from the Generalitat in response to my complaints on 3rd April 2024 and pick it up on my return.

 ## Leak resumes